-It is not possible for this Report to provide a learned evaluations of the efficacy of the Providence School Department's overall special education program; however, it was clear from the hearing that it has been designed thoughtfully, and is operated by caring professionals who show great dedication and commitment.
-It is possible to say, however, that the large scale of the School Department's program provides more "in house" options for the varied needs of special education children at both the elementary and secondary level.
+As noted above, the Council of Great City Schools presented a report evaluating the Providence School Department's special education program that identified areas of strength and others in need of improvement, presenting a detailed plan for proposed reforms.
+The School Department has begun to implement these reforms, though the pace of reform will be constrained by the availability of resources.
+For the purposes of this Report, however, the School Department's "in house" program does provide certain useful elements that Hope Academy cannot.
+The large scale of the School Department's program provides more options for the varied needs of special education children at both the elementary and secondary level.
 The School Department has the range of tools to "mix and match" as appropriate, adapting to each student's special education and/or other needs (such as learning the English language from different native tongues), in classrooms that are taught by teachers who specialize in a single subject area.

-In an ideal world, Providence would benefit from having both the Grace School Academy program and the special education services currently provided by the District.
+In an ideal world, Providence would benefit from having both The Hope Academy program and the special education services currently provided by the District.
 In that way parents would have more choices, and the two programs could share best practices to allow both to grow together.
-If RIDE approves the Grace School Academy application, many of these benefits will follow.
+If RIDE approves The Hope Academy application, many of these benefits will follow.

-If the State accelerates the school funding formula and provides the full \$19.7 million anticipated in the School Department's budget, it may be possible to gain the benefit of both the Grace School Academy and a greater investment in our own special education programs.
-If we do not see a significant increase this year, however, the "money follows the child" feature of the State aid formula will provide the benefits to the children attending the Grace Academy by charging a severe price to the children attending the Providence Public Schools.
-More specifically, the mayoral academy will, in five years, cost the School Department \$3 million in resources above and beyond any savings it can realize from being relieved of the responsibility of educating the Providence children who attend the Grace School Academy.3 This loss of revenue will affect the quality of education received by the remaining students in the Providence Public Schools, be they in general education or special education.
+In the 2012/13 budget cycle, the State of Rhode Island accelerated the school funding formula aid to increase Providence's allocation by \$19.7 million.
+This allowed the School Department to take some first steps towards enhancing its special education program, but the Department had to devote the bulk of the increase to deferred expenditures resulting from one-time savings built into the prior year's budget.
+In future years, the "money follows the child" feature of the State aid formula will provide funding for the children attending The Hope Academy, but at a price to the children attending the Providence Public Schools.
+More specifically, the mayoral academy will, in five years, cost the School Department \$2.37 million in resources above and beyond any savings it can realize from being relieved of the responsibility of educating the Providence children who attend The Hope Academy.3 This loss of revenue will affect the quality of education received by the remaining students in the Providence Public Schools, be they in general education or special education.

-While the City Council does not have any formal role in approving or reviewing the Grace School Academy application, there does appear to be an alternative that could allow Providence students to enjoy most of the advantages of the proposal while mitigating the costs to the School Department.
-More specifically, it may be worth considering whether the Grace School Academy should operate as an elementary school, rather than a K-8 school.
-If it selected this alternative, it could build on the successes of the existing pilot program and the simple structure of the one teacher-one classroom aide that is simple to implement in an elementary school classroom, but leads to complexity when adapting to a middle school program.
+While the City Council does not have any formal role in approving or reviewing The Hope Academy application, there does appear to be an alternative that could allow Providence students to enjoy most of the advantages of the proposal while mitigating the costs to the School Department.
+More specifically, it may be worth considering whether the Hope Academy should operate as an elementary school, rather than a K-8 school.
+If it selected this alternative, it could build on the successes of the existing pilot program and the simple structure of the one teacherone classroom aide that is simple to implement in an elementary school classroom, but leads to complexity when adapting to a middle school program.
 Conversely, the Providence School Department's multi-layered multi-school range of options for middle and high school students might be better suited for this group.
-Finally, such an alternative would reduce the school's size from nine grades (K-8) to six (K-5), which would reduce by one -third the financial impact of the proposed school on the finances of the School Department.
+Finally, such an alternative would reduce the school's size from nine grades (K-8) to six (K-5), which would reduce by one -third the financial impact of the proposed school on the finances of the School Department, perhaps releasing additional resources to upgrade the School Department's overall special education program.